-- LED ON: doors locked.
-Press central LOCK/ UNLOCK button once again to centrally unlock all doors.
-The LED will switch off. - LED OFF: doors unlocked.
-Press the central LOCK/ UNLOCK button again to centrally lock all doors.
+- LED ON: Doors locked.
+Push central LOCK/ UNLOCK button once again to centrally unlock all doors.
+The LED will switch off. - LED OFF: Doors unlocked.
+Push the central LOCK/ UNLOCK button again to centrally lock all doors.
 The doors will be locked only if all the doors are properly closed.

-Once the doors have been locked with the RKE transmitter, it will no longer be possible to unlock them by pressing central LOCK/UNLOCK button.
+Once the doors have been locked with the key fob, it will no longer be possible to unlock them by pushing central LOCK/UNLOCK button.

-To unlock the front doors, pull the inside door handle to the first detent.
-If the rear doors are locked, you must pull the door handle twice to open the door.
+To unlock the front doors, pull the inside door handle to the detent.